Divetek-Inc/paddle-net/README.md

 # Paddle .Net SDK

-This is 👉 **Unofficial** Paddle SDK for .NET provides a simple way to interact with Paddle's API for subscription management, payment processing, and webhook handling.
+This is 👉 **Unofficial** Paddle SDK for .NET

-The SDK is designed to simplify the integration of Paddle's services into .NET Core projects.
+SDK designed to provide a developer experience similar to the [Paddle Node.js SDK](https://github.com/PaddleHQ/paddle-node-sdk)

 ## Implemented APIs